Checklist Before You Go

 Academic Year, Semester and Non-Loyola Summer Programs

 Once you have applied to a study abroad program, this list can be used as a guide to preparing for your study abroad.
-If you have any questions, please contact the Office for International Programs (OIP) to set up an appointment, or come in during walk-in advising hours (Monday-Friday, 1pm-3pm).
+If you have any questions, please contact the Office for International Programs (OIP) to set up an appointment or email your study abroad advisor.

-- Study Abroad Handbook: In this handbook, you will find information about academics, finances, health, safety, travel and other topics related to your study abroad experience.
-Please look it over and bring a copy with you on your study abroad program.
-If you have any questions about the handbook, feel free to contact your study abroad adviser.
+Read the Study Abroad Handbook: In this Study Abroad Handbook, you will find information about academics, finances, health, safety, travel and other topics related to your study abroad experience.